- USD Libor is at an almost all-time low due to the sharp interest rate cuts from the Fed on the back of the COVID-19 scare.

-- Current Fed futures indicating a small possibility of negative Fed funds rate by Sep-Dec 2020.
+- Current Fed futures indicating no change in the Fed fund rate by 2023.

-- Fed is not keen on negative rates – unless forced by massive market crash – possible if second infection wave comes back in a few months.
+- Fed is not keen on negative rates – unless forced by a massive market crash – possible if a second infection wave comes back in a few months.

-- Risk of keeping positions unhedged is minimal as the risk of a sharp rise in Libor is almost non-existent at this stage
+- The risk of keeping positions unhedged is minimal as the risk of a sharp rise in Libor is almost non-existent at this stage.